vega/falcon/README.md

 Crossfilter millions of records without latencies.
 This project is work in progress and not documented yet.
 Please get in touch if you have questions.

-The largest experiments we have done so far is 10M flights in the browser and ~180M flights when connected to MapD.
+The largest experiments we have done so far is 10M flights in the browser and ~180M flights or 1.2B stars when connected to MapD.

 ## Demos